 Posted by: Jaideep Khanduja

-Project Lifecycle, project management, SDLC, software, software qa, software quality, software quality assurance, software testing, software testing cycle, software testing process, software testing projects, software testing tips, softwaretesting, STLC, tester
+Project Lifecycle, project management, quality assurance, SDLC, software, software qa, software quality, software quality assurance, software testing, software testing cycle, software testing process, software testing projects, software testing tips, softwaretesting, STLC, tester

 As soon as a bug of defect report is released by Quality department to Development Team, the first task of the development team is to call for a meeting inviting all those involved in the development of the product, the project head, the quality head and the testers who have performed testing.
 Prior to this meeting, it is good if the development team just have a go through of the list submitted to them.
 The purpose of this meeting is – to clarify if there is any understanding gap regarding a bug reported, to assign the tasks to developers (who is going to fix the bugs), the time frame.
 And at the same time mark the bugs that need simulation, clarification, need not be fixed, duplicate bugs reported, false bugs, incorrect bugs (the design is meeting the customer requirements but falsely reported as a bug by testers).